 I know this is a one-sided presentation.
 I'm a bit of a lone voice on this issue for now.
 The Washington Post and even the League of Women Voters have been pushing hard for this amendment without even mentioning the fact that the Virginia Supreme Court, unlike the fig-leaf commission, is likely to draw the lines!

 I spoke to the League of Women Voters at a forum they held on this.

 And unfortunately, many of my colleagues have already gone on record in support of the constitutional amendment because they, like me, voted for it last year.
 I hope you can email them and encourage them to change their minds!

 Send them this email!

 Meanwhile, you should certainly hear the other point of view.
-To that end, I encourage you to attend a public forum where I will be debating the amendment with Brian Cannon, Executive Director of OneVirginia2021.
-See details below:
+To that end, I encourage you to watch the public forum on December 11 where I debated the amendment with Brian Cannon, Executive Director of OneVirginia2021.